CS-Outreach-Session/Cyber-Hygiene/Sex Crimes, Victimization, And Obscenity on the Internet/README.md

 ### Sexting law
 * It’s against the law to hold a sexual photo or video of a person under the age of 18, even if it’s a selfie and even if you’re the same age.
 * "Anyone who has or sends indecent images of someone under the age of 18 is breaking the law.
 Both having and distributing images of this nature is an offence under [the Sexual Offences Act 2003"](https://www.legislation.gov.uk/ukpga/2003/42/contents).

-## Cyber Bullying
-* Cyberbullying is any sort of bullying that occurs online or on mobile devices such as smartphones and tablets.
-* Cyberbullying is rife on the internet and most young people will experience it or see it at some time.
-* A 'hate incident' or 'hate crime' occurs when bullying or harassment is directed at you because of your disability, gender identity, race, religion, or sexual orientation.
-*  Nearly three out of four children (72%) who experienced an online bullying behaviour in the previous 12 months experienced at least some of it at school or [during school time](https://www.ons.gov.uk/peoplepopulationandcommunity/crimeandjustice/bulletins/onlinebullyinginenglandandwales/yearendingmarch2020#bullying-and-school)
-*
-### Types of cyberbullying
-* Harassment - Act of sending offensive, rude, and insulting messages and being abusive.
-E.g., Nasty or humiliating comments on posts, photos and videos on social media sites, chat rooms and gaming sites.

-* Bullying by spreading rumours and gossip -  Vicious gossip and rumours or posting false and malicious things about people on the internet .

-* Impersonation –When someone hacks into another person's email or social media account and uses that person's online identity to send or post hateful or embarrassing stuff to/about others.
-They may even create fictitious accounts in order to cause pain and embarrassment.

-* Cyber Stalking – Sending frequent communications containing threats of harm, harassment, or intimidating remarks, or engaging in other online behaviours that make a person fear for their safety.
-Depending on what they are doing, their acts may also be criminal.

-* Outing and Trickery - This is when someone may divulge personal information about another individual or deceive someone into divulging secrets that they then pass on to others.
-They could also do this with personal photos and videos.

-### Tips

-* Anyone who makes threats against you on the internet may be breaking the law.
-Using the phone system, which includes the internet, to cause alarm or distress is illegal in the United Kingdom.

-* If you make derogatory remarks about someone online or convey threats, the authorities can easily track you out.
-Your internet service provider keeps an electronic record of every time you visit a website or make a posting.

 Finding help